5:54 AM

 And that is all I have.
 Thank you.
 It is 6:20 AM.

 I am a mom of 4 with a passion for helping others.
-I write on a variety of [controversial] topics including conspiracies, medical, political and religious world issues.
+Using an intuitive spin I write on a variety of [controversial] topics.
 My goal is to find truth and offer guidance.
-You can request a topic for the Public Blog or schedule a Personal Coaching Session (Life/Wellness/Spiritual/Religious) by clicking the appropriate tab.
+You can request a topic for the Public Blog or schedule a Personal Intuitive Health, Wealth, Relationship or Happiness Coaching Session by clicking the appropriate tab.
 Please consider checking out exclusive content on my SubscribeStar and Substack channel.
 God Bless, Lynn

 7 comments: